 Getting a current account with bad credit

-When you’ve had a bad run with money it can be daunting trying to get back on track, especially if you don’t think that you have any options.
-But the future’s not as bleak as staring into an empty wallet – there are options – you just need to know what’s out there.
+When you’ve had a bad credit history, it can be daunting trying to get back on track, especially if you don’t think that you have any options.
+But the future’s not as bleak as staring into an empty wallet – there are options for a bank account – you just need to know what’s out there.

 What bank accounts can I get with bad credit?